Hadith of Najd: Contemporary theories

-A number of authors have claimed that the hadith refers to Muhammad ibn Abd al-Wahhab, the patronym of the Wahhabi movement.
+A number of authors have said that the hadith refers to Muhammad ibn Abd al-Wahhab, the patronym of the Wahhabi movement.
 It is accounted that the origin of Muhammad ibn Abd al-Wahhab is from the modern day Najd region of Saudi Arabia which happens to be the only surviving region that carried on the title of 'Najd' after the geographical codification regardless that there were several distinct locations known previously as 'Najd'.
 This theory is generally accepted by scholars from the Sunni movement and reputed Al-Azhar University scholars, they identified Wahhabism as the predicted "Horn of the Devil", or the Islamic Dajjal.

 Other evidence can be cited from a number of hadiths that identify the limits miqat for Hajj and Umrah pilgrims.
 In a hadith narrated in Al-Nasa'i (Manasik al-Hajj, 22), Aisyah narrates that the Messenger of Allah established miqat for pilgrims from Medina at Dzulhulaifah, for pilgrims from Syria and Egypt at Juhfah, for pilgrims from Iraq at Dzat Irq, pilgrims from Najd at Qarnul-Manazil, as well as pilgrims from Yemen in Yalamlam.
 Imam Muslim also narrated a similar history: "For the congregation from Medina in Dzulhulaifah – while from a different route it was in Juhfah – for the Iraqi congregation Dzat Irq, for the Najd congregation in Qarnul-Manazil, and the Yemeni congregation in Yalamlam."
 This text is proof that the Prophet differentiated between Najd and Iraq, so that he chose two different miqat locations for each population.
 Thus it can be explained that Najd is not included in Iraq.